 Are deficiency judgments allowed in Texas foreclosure cases?

-Yes, Texas allows lenders to pursue deficiency judgments if the foreclosure sale does not cover the full mortgage debt.
-This legal action holds the borrower liable for the remaining debt and can significantly impact their financial stability.
+Texas lenders can issue deficiency orders if the home sale doesn’t cover the mortgage.
+The case makes the borrower responsible for the remaining loan.
+This can greatly affect their financial stability.

 What options do Texas homeowners have to prevent foreclosure?